Wednesday, August 29, 2012

 GS (aka Chief Navigator) has made plans….yet again.
 A non-sailing one and a sailing one this time as we will have a guest aboard come October.

 The Motleys are setting off for a trip to Morocco mid-September, leaving WJ3 snug in her Marina Bay berth.
 Our foray into the deserts of northern Africa will be on tour (Intrepid if you’re interested in the itinerary) leaving from Casablanca and finishing in Marrakech.
 No navigation, no anchoring, no planning, no tourist research, no driving and no worries!
 We think this may be a precursor for our future Med travels.
-We do well hitting coastal spots, making forays into immediate landscapes and researching our own historical and local information.
+We normally do well hitting coastal spots, making forays into immediate landscapes and researching our own historical and local information.
 Sometimes though, you just miss too many chunks in the “whole” story and, since our chances of being back this way are slim, thought this just the ticket.
 So, sign me up Scotty!
 Captain and Ms Motley will join the coach tour set.
 They promise to behave – don’t they, Cap’n, hmmmm?

 For our guest’s sake, this is our intended route back to Lagos (disclaimer: over 4 weeks; weather & time permitting; on crew approval):